justinrummel/jr.com-mm/_posts/2015-01-11-migrating-from-octopress-2-to-octopress-3.md

 What's new
 ---

 One item that is new in Octopress 3 is more inline with adding support to Jekyll vs. replacing common commands such as "build" and "serve" to test your site so you will have to change your workflow ("rake clean; rake generate; rake preview; etc" is gone.
 You can safely dump that out of your memory).
-Also, the main element for octopress in generateing your framework is now separate from all the tag process that you may have used to add content to your site (e.g. img, video, blockquote, etc).
+Also, the main element for Octopress in generating your framework is now separate from all the tag process that you may have used to add content to your site (e.g. img, video, blockquote, etc).

 Commands
 ---